-Smart meters have become increasingly prevalent in homes across the globe, promising enhanced energy monitoring and efficient utility management.
-However, their widespread deployment has sparked debate about potential health impacts from electromagnetic field (EMF) exposure.
+Smart meters have become increasingly prevalent in homes across the globe, promising enhanced energy monitoring but sparking debate about potential health impacts from electromagnetic field (EMF) exposure.

 Smart meters emit pulsed radiofrequency radiation throughout the day, creating a constant source of EMF exposure in homes that cannot be powered down or easily controlled by residents.